Verde Reservoirs Sediment Mitigation Project Feasibility Report and Environmental Impact Statement

 Current Activities

-In December 2021, Reclamation, in partnership with the Salt River Project Agricultural Improvement and Power District and the Salt River Valley Water Users’ Association (collectively SRP), as the non-federal cost-share partner and project sponsor, completed the Verde Reservoirs Sediment Mitigation Study appraisal report (VRSMS).
-The objective of the VRSMS was to examine potential alternatives to resolve the issue of lost storage capacity due to sediment accumulation in the Salt River Federal Reclamation Project’s reservoir system on the Verde River in Arizona, which consists of Bartlett and Horseshoe Dams and Reservoirs.
+In December 2021, Reclamation, in partnership with SRP, as the non-federal cost-share partner and project sponsor, completed the Verde Reservoirs Sediment Mitigation Study appraisal report (VRSMS).
+The objective of the VRSMS was to examine alternatives to resolve the issue of lost storage capacity at Horseshoe Reservoir due to sediment accumulation .
 The VRSMS also explored opportunities to create additional benefits for each alternative analyzed.
-After consideration of a wide variety of options, the appraisal report recommended that a feasibility study be carried out to determine the technical, environmental, economic, and financial feasibility of implementing one of the Bartlett Dam modification alternatives analyzed in the VRSMS.
+After consideration of a variety of options, the appraisal report recommended that a feasibility study be carried out to determine the technical, environmental, economic, and financial feasibility of implementing one of the Bartlett Dam modification alternatives analyzed in the VRSMS.

-Subsequent to completing the appraisal study, Reclamation, in coordination with the SRP as the lead non-federal cost-share partner under the VRSMP, identified the problems, needs, and opportunities for the Feasibility Study, established the purpose and need under the EIS, and set the planning objectives.
-With the results of the VRSMS and input from a Value Planning Study conducted in the Fall of 2022, Reclamation, in coordination with SRP, is developing an initial list of alternatives to address the problems, needs, and opportunities under the Feasibility Study and the purpose and need for the EIS.
+Subsequent to completing the appraisal study, Reclamation, in coordination with the SRP , identified the problems, needs, and opportunities for the Feasibility Study, established the purpose and need under the EIS, and set the planning objectives.
+With the results of the VRSMS and input from a Value Planning Study conducted in the fall of 2022, Reclamation, in coordination with SRP, is developing an initial list of alternatives to address the problems, needs, and opportunities under the Feasibility Study and the purpose and need for the EIS.
 The development of these alternatives includes the preparation of technical specifications, analysis, and supporting studies.
 Besides the design for each alternative, this effort includes an ongoing inventory of existing resources and forecasts for future conditions.

-Once the initial alternatives are defined, Reclamation will begin the NEPA process by publishing a Notice of Intent (NOI) to prepare an EIS in the Federal Register.
-The NOI will set a 30-day public comment period and announce the dates for the public scoping meetings.
-Public comments are encouraged to help identify significant issues, effects, or other alternatives to be addressed in the EIS.
-The NOI is anticipated to be released in Spring 2025.
+Reclamation started the NEPA process by publishing the Notice of Intent (NOI) to prepare an EIS in the Federal Register.
+The NOI sets a 30-day public-comment period and provides information on the public-scoping meetings.
+Reclamation invites public comments to identify issues or alternatives to be considered in EIS development.
+The 30-day public-scoping period is from July 11, 2025 to August 13, 2025.

 Current and Future Opportunities for Engagement